ssblur/Garry-s-Mod-Youtube-DL/README.md

+# NOTA BENE
+This module is poorly implemented an dbased heavily on specific client specifications.
+Source is available for educational reasons, this should generally not be used, especially in production.

 # Youtube-DL Server and Addon for Garry's Mod

 *A simple implementation of youtube-dl for Garry's Mod and the companion, for use on webservers*